Ponte-Energy-Partners/pre-commit-hooks/README.md

     files = "."
     ```
-* or supply `.` as an additional argument passed to the hook in `.pre-commit-config.yaml` like this:
+* or `.` to be passed as an additional argument to the hook in `.pre-commit-config.yaml` like this:

     ```yaml
     repos: